 This Is Why Making Time for Yourself Is So Important

 Essentially, self-care is being as good to yourself as you would be to someone you care about.

 Be prepared to show some vulnerability by letting those around you know that you may need some help, and not feeling inadequate when doing so.

-It’s about taking care of your body – the outside, and the inside.
+It’s about taking care of your body – the outside, and the inside, and soothing your mind.
 It’s about finding simple pleasures and activities that enrich your life, help you destress, and cope with life’s challenges. (related post)